 If you've lived in Houston for any period of time, you're familiar with Houston allergies.
 Suddenly your eyes feel itchy, your nose is running and you feel like you're sneezing every five minutes.
+With our mild climate we often experience allergy symptoms during all four seasons, fall allergies, spring allergies, summer allergies and sometimes even winter allergies.
 Allergens are fierce here in Houston, which is why we here at Texas Sinus & Snoring want to help you understand what is happening and what you can do to help relieve the symptoms.

 Understanding Different Kinds of Allergies

 These include hives, allergies to poison ivy and oak or sumac, insect bites, cosmetics and nickel.

 The first distinction to make is whether you are having an allergy or are just intolerance.
 Food allergies can cause hives, rashes, upset stomach, diarrhea or even anaphylaxis, a life threatening allergic reaction.
 The most common food allergies or intolerances are milk, casein, egg, wheat, nuts, fish and shellfish.